sara-nl/griddocs/source/Pages/Basics/sshkey_access.rst

 Access to `loui` will be provided via SSH (Secure Shell) Public key authentication only.
-For the highest security of your data and the platform, we won't not allow username/password authentication from *January 2nd, 2019*.
+For the highest security of your data and the platform, we won't not allow username/password authentication from *January 7th, 2019*.

 To use this method you will need first to configure your SSH public key on a portal provided by SURFsara.
 Then you can connect and authenticate to `loui` with your SSH keys without supplying your username or password at each visit.

+*NB: If you have already configured your ssh key on the portal and used it previously to access other SURFsara systems (e.g. Softdrive), you don't need to do anything.
+The ssh key on the portal allows you access most of the SURFsara User Interface machines, including `loui`: you install the key once and use it to authenticate to multiple SURFsara systems.*

 .. _access-prerequisites: